An allergy to touching or eating peanut protein (not oil). Peanut allergy is common, affecting 1/80 people, or about a million people in the UK.

 If any of these severe symptoms occur get help straight away and dial 999 stating “anaphylaxis” (ana-fil-ak-sis).

-It is important to inform the nursery/school and any after school clubs.
-Any other carers such as grandparents, relatives and school friends’ parents will also need to know.
+Inform the nursery/school and after school clubs.
+Grandparents, relatives and school friends’ parents will also need to know.

-There is no cure for peanut allergy at present.
-Some allergy centres offer programs to help children tolerate peanuts, but it is unclear if this can cure the problem.
+There is no permanent cure for peanut allergy.
+Allergy centres may offer programs to help preschool children tolerate peanuts, but it is unclear if this can cure the problem.